-To determine whether 40% of the tenure-stream faculty/librarian positions are filled by women, jointly appointed faculty are counted in conformity with the fraction of their appointment in each unit.
+To determine whether 40% of the tenure-stream faculty and librarian and archivist positions are filled by women and whether 20% of the tenure-stream faculty and librarian and archivist positions are filled by members of a visible minority (racialized group), jointly appointed faculty are counted in conformity with the fraction of their appointment in each unit.
 Seconded faculty are counted only in their home unit.